mailruagent/giant-spoon/README.md

 # giant-spoon
-introductory task for playrix
-and other projects is linked to studying
+other projects is linked to studying